OrdnanceSurvey/openspace-android-sdk/README.md

 ### Download framework package

-Download the latest openspace-android-sdk package from [www.ordnancesurvey.co.uk](https://www.ordnancesurvey.co.uk/business-and-government/products/os-openspace/android-sdk.html)
+The latest openspace-android-sdk package is available to [download](https://www.ordnancesurvey.co.uk/business-and-government/products/os-openspace/android-sdk.html) from Ordnance Survey.

 Unzip the downloaded file to reveal the SDK `.jar` and then import into your project.